Martin Scorsese: 2016–present

 In July 2019, Scorsese started scouting locations in preparation for the 2020 filming of his next film Killers of the Flower Moon, a film adaptation of the book of the same name by David Grann.
 Scorsese would team up with Leonardo DiCaprio for the sixth time and Robert De Niro for the tenth time.
 In December 2019, Scorsese's frequent cinematographer Rodrigo Prieto confirmed that Flower Moon was gearing up to start principal photography in March 2020, which was postponed due to the COVID-19 pandemic.
 In November 2020 Scorsese was hounored with Stockholm Lifetime Achievement Award.
 In April 2020, it was announced that filming for Killers of the Flower Moon had been postponed indefinitely in response to the COVID-19 pandemic, that the potential cost of the film had ballooned to $200 million, and that Scorsese was in talks with Netflix or Apple to produce and distribute, with Paramount Pictures involved as a partner.
-On May 27, 2020, Apple bought the production and distribution rights to the film, which was released theatrically by Paramount and streamed on Apple TV+.
+On May 27, 2020, Apple bought the production and distribution rights to the film, which was released theatrically by Paramount and streamed on Apple TV.
 Principal photography commenced in April 2021.
 It premiered at the 76th Cannes Film Festival on May 20, 2023, receiving a nine-minute standing ovation and was released theatrically on October 20, 2023.
 On May 16, 2023, while promoting Killers of the Flower Moon, Scorsese spoke about his eagerness to continue working, stating: "I'm old.
 I read stuff.
 I see things.
 I want to tell stories, and there's no more time."
-It was nominated for ten Oscars, and seven Golden Globes, winning one for Best Actress in a Drama Lily Gladstone.
+It was nominated for ten Oscars, and seven Golden Globes, winning one for Best Actress in a Drama for Lily Gladstone.
 That same year, he directed a commercial for Bleu de Chanel starring Timothée Chalamet.

 In 2024, Scorsese narrated the documentary film Made in England: The Films of Powell and Pressburger directed by David Hinton.
 Guy Lodge of Variety wrote: "Scorsese may not have directed this engaging tour through a vital filmography, but he narrates with palpable, personal devotion to his subject."
 The film premiered at the Berlin International Film Festival where it was picked up for distribution by MUBI.

+Scorsese had a role in the May 2026 Star Wars movie The Mandalorian and Grogu as the voice of an Ardennian shopkeep.